 The Boy Scouts of America requires that everyone who attends camp (less than 72 hours) to complete and bring Parts A and B of the BSA annual health and medical record to camp.
-Parents should verify that all signatures required are complete, dates of immunizations are included, and a copy of the person's insurance card is attached.
+Parents should verify that all signatures required are complete, dates of immunizations are included ("up-to-date" is NOT acceptable), and a copy of the person's insurance card is attached.
 Medical forms will be checked during the orientation process.
 The forms will be maintained in the health office and returned to units just prior to departure.
 Note that unit leaders must always protect the privacy of unit participants by protecting their medical information.